microsoft/vscode-docs/docs/python/testing.md

 If you have more than one configuration entry with `"purpose": ["debug-test"]`, the first definition will be used since we currently don't support multiple definitions for this request type.

 ## Test commands

-Below are all the supported commandsfor testing with the Python extension in VS Code.
+Below are all the supported commands for testing with the Python extension in VS Code.
 These are all found via the Command Palette:

 | Command Name | Description |
 | ------------ | ------------|